"Talk of the Town" Award

-Abstract: With the Federal Reserve undergoing a serious review of its strategy, this paper provides a timely analysis that focuses on longer-run themes and monetary policy's potential influence.
-If we take the stance that asset prices indicate a high cost of exposure to long-run risks, this has very interesting implications for monetary policy that ripple through a surprisingly broad set of dimensions.
-There is an intuitive result that a Ramsey planner might wish to attenuate long-run risks (a key contributor to shifts in r-star).
+Abstract: The key insight from this analysis is that monetary policy should be responding more to negative shocks than positive shocks: optimal monetary policy is asymmetric.
+Moreover, if we take the stance that asset prices indicate a high cost of exposure to long-run risk and model this long-run risk carefully, this has very interesting implications for monetary policy that ripple through a surprisingly broad set of dimensions.
+There is an intuitive result that a Ramsey planner might wish to attenuate long-run risks.
 Less intuitively, I show that a Ramsey policymaker will induce a tolerance for skewness and a higher average inﬂation rate than is typically advocated in the literature.
 A variety of factors contribute to these results.
 First, deep non-linearities in the model entail that the policymaker behaves asymmetrically in its countercyclical policies.
-Second, the presence of capital generates longer-run eﬀects (hysteresis) and additional tradeoﬀs, which implies that ``countercyclical” in this model takes on a lower frequency theme.
+Second, the presence of capital generates longer-run eﬀects (hysteresis) and additional tradeoﬀs, which implies that “countercyclical” in this model takes on a lower frequency theme.
 And third, imperfect competition leads to the pursuit of a higher average inﬂation rate to oﬀset the related welfare costs.